Key Points

-The meaning of sigma in statistics is a function of whether you use the upper or lower case of the letter.
+The meaning of Sigma in statistical analysis is a function of whether you use the upper or lower case of the letter.
 The uppercase use of sigma denotes a summation while the lowercase represents a measure of variation.

 Below are the uppercase and lowercase symbols for sigma: